shantoroy/shantoroy.github.io/_posts/2022-07-18-symmetric-public-key-cryptography-in-python.md

     print(f"Decrypted: {decrypted}")
 ```

 That's all for today!
-Cheers!!! :sunglasses:
+Cheers!!! 😎

 The code is available in [this Github repo](https://github.com/shantoroy/intro-2-cybersecurity-in-python).
 Feel free to give a star if you like it.